Jerry Cornelius Blewer -- Cordova

 Jerry loved fishing, hunting, playing UNO and sitting under the oak tree with his family.

-He was previously co-owner of C&B Electric of Cordova and retired from the Maintenance Department of SCDOT in Bamberg, South Carolina.
+He was previously co-owner of C&B Electric of Cordova and retired from the maintenance department of SCDOT in Bamberg.

 He was preceded in death by his parents and his loving wife, Shirley Boltin Blewer.

-Visitation will be held from 6 until 8 p.m.
+Visitation was held from 6 to 8 p.m.
 Saturday, Nov.
 21, at Thompson Funeral Home.
 Graveside services will be held at 2 p.m.
 Sunday, Nov.
 22, at Ebenezer Baptist Church Cemetery in Cordova.

 Pallbearers will be Mason Hughes, Wayne Baltzegar, Zachary Baltzegar, Phil Sanders, Bradley McDaniel, Keegan Daff, Liam Daff and Khaiden Blewer.